sigoden/argc-completions/docs/argc-variables.md

 - ARGC_OS: OS kind, such as  `windows`, `linux`, `macos`
 - ARGC_LAST_ARG: The raw last arg.
-- ARGC_FILTER: The processed last arg, completion value should `startsWith` this.
+- ARGC_CWORD: The processed last arg, completion value should `startsWith` this.

 Run command on linux zsh
 ```